Why Is My Center Channel Speaker So Quiet? (Explained)

 For smaller speakers that don’t have a port, you can probably start a little closer, but just be cognizant of how things sound with that initial placement and subsequent ones since you don’t want the sound to become bloated and lacking in detail.

-It really is going to depend though, because if you have a larger speaker, then I’d probably recommend starting further away from the wall at first, and going from there if you find the bass to be somewhat lacking with them.
+It really is going to depend though, because if you have a larger speaker, then I’d probably recommend starting further away from the wall at first.

 Improving The Acoustics Of The Room